apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 4. Install Cordova
 -------------------------

-Download the latest copy of [Cordova](http://cordova.apache.org/#download) and extract its contents to your local machine.
+Download and extract the latest copy of [Cordova](http://cordova.apache.org/#download).

-5. Setup New Project
+5. Set up New Project
 --------------------

 - Open up a command prompt/terminal and navigate to where you extracted Cordova.